-ABN Amro Bank's Circl Pavilion in Amsterdam
+ABN Amro Bank's Circl Pavilion Amsterdam

 The most sustainable circular building in Amsterdam